Printing On Plastic – Commercial Printing Tips

 A cheaper alternative to PVC, polypropylene is frequently used in stationary folders, restaurant menus, packaging, and storage boxes.
 It is rugged and resistant but liable to cracking and crazing when exposed to heat and UV radiation for extended periods.
 However, compared to PVC, it’s a lot cleaner, die-cuts extremely well, and is more environmentally friendly.

-Do you have more questions about printing on plastic?
+Do you have more questions about printing on plastic or how to select the best promotional products?
 As one of the leading commercial printers in DFW, we offer a wide range of printing services.
 Call us at 817-336-5551 to learn more.